Transferring to Indiana Wesleyan University

 We encourage transfer students to visit campus so they can connect with faculty and experience our community on a more personal level.
 We can accommodate visits any weekday during the academic year and can include a meeting with a faculty member or a class visit (we prefer at least 10 days notice to coordinate meetings with professors).
 We also accept visits on Saturdays from 10 a.m. to 2 p.m.
 Faculty appointments are not available on weekends.

-Transfer students are eligible for all types of freshman aid except for the Freshman Academic Scholarship and the Valedictorian and Salutatorian Scholarships.
+Transfer students are eligible for all types of freshman aid except for the Freshman Academic Scholarship.
 However, IWU offers a Transfer Academic Scholarship for students who have completed at least 24 credit hours before enrolling at IWU.
 An additional $1,000 scholarship is possible for members of Phi Theta Kappa who transfer to IWU.

 Indiana Wesleyan University offers transfer students the opportunity to live in a special housing community designed to help them transition into the IWU community.
 Students learn about the campus and culture of IWU from resident assistants who provide intentional programming opportunities.
 Theme housing is available for a limited number of non-freshman transfer students, based on a first-come, first-served basis.